Can We Just Admit That Publishing is Hopelessly Broken?

 ALL of them.
 Fifteen titles over a dozen distributors, all of which have special rules that I had painstakingly ironed out over several years.
 The update had wiped out critical meta data and borked the files beyond repair.

 Thankfully, I work as a programmer.
-Having lost crucial code over the years, I had a backup system in place and knew how to revert the damage.
-I deleted the software, wiped the cache, reinstalled an old version, then restored the files from a recent system sync.
+I have a backup system in place and know how to revert corrupted files.
+To quote the incomparable Liam Neeson, “I have a very particular set of skills.”
 In the end, I only lost a few days of work.

 I was lucky.
 Most people aren’t.